In far, western Turkmenistan is a natural wonder that very few people have heard about and even fewer people have seen, The Yangykala Canyon.

-A visit to the canyons is a minimum three day trip from Ashgabat, and special permits need to be obtained before arrival in Turkmenistan do every travel agency in Turkmenistan can arrange it.
+A visit to the canyons is a minimum three day trip from Ashgabat, and special permits need to be obtained before arrival in Turkmenistan.
+Which every local travel agency in Turkmenistan can arrange.

 Yangykala is located 590km/366miles north-west of Ashgabat, 170km/106miles east of Turkmenbashi and 165km/102miles north of Balkanabat.

 The most common itinerary to visit Yangykala Canyon is on a trip between Turkmenbashi and Balkanabat.
 I left Balkanabat around 9 am and arrived in Turkmenbashi around 6 pm, so it´s a long and full-day trip.

 There´s no public transportation to Yangykala Canyon, so you are required to hire experienced off-road driver, and plenty of spare petrol and water are important measures.

 While there are no accommodation options within the canyon, the closest would be in either Turkmenbashi or Balkanabat, so are it possible to camp at the plateau above the canyon, although it can get windy here.

 While most tour companies run trips here, not all include it on their standard itineraries, so make inquiries when planning your trip.